brainlife/docs/docs/tutorial/ezBIDS.md

 ### 8. Deface

 This page allows you to deface (i.e. remove) the facial features from every anatomical (`anat`) sequence in the uploaded data, by selecting an option in the **Defacing Method** drop-down menu.
 The recommended option is to use the `quickshear` package because it is relatively quick and effective; however, you may elect for the `pydeface` package instead.
 Once a defacing procedure is selected, a screenshot of the original (un-defaced) data is shown on the left.
-Once defacing 9is complete, a screenshot of the defaced image is provided on the right, allowing you to see the quality of the resulting defacing.
+Once defacing is complete, a screenshot of the defaced image is provided on the right, allowing you to see the quality of the resulting defacing.
 If the defacing is bad (i.e. part of the brain has been cut) you can either select the other defacing option or simply forgo defacing for that specific anatomical sequence.
 If you choose the latter in this situation, select the "Use Original" button above the original screenshot.

 !!! note
     Defacing is an optional procedure, so you can skip this step if you so choose.
 However, it is hightly recommended that you perform defacing to remove identifying information.
 This form of anonymization is particularly important if you plan on sharing data with colleagues or the broader imaging community.